 Research Third-Party Services

 When making your choice of features, you have to consider how much time it takes to implement them.
-Take for instance you want your users to be able to message each other.
+For instance, you want your users to be able to message each other.
 You don’t have to make a chatting service from scratch.
 It will waste your time and resources.

 Use Metrics to Drive Your Roadmap